Applying for Social Security Benefits

 All individuals should contact the Social Security Office to apply for Medicare three months before reaching age 65, even if they have no plans to receive Social Security benefits.

-There are two ways to apply for Social Security Benefits:
+There are multiple ways to apply for Social Security Benefits:

 - You can apply for retirement benefits on the Internet.
 Connect to the Social Security website at www.ssa.gov and select "apply online" to complete an application.